benfarnold/fenxui/README.md

 ### @FormField
 Declares a user-input field
 * label
-* factory (default "text") supported out the box values are listed as constants in FactoryInitContext.FieldPrototype.
+* factory (default "text") supported out the box values are listed as constants in OOTBFieldPrototypes.
 You also have the ability to register custom field types as long as you also register the factory.
 * section (If the field is hidden by default (ADDITIONAL) or displayed by default (DEFAULT); default DEFAULT)
 * dynamicWidth (default false).
 True if the field width should be bound to the page width.